shriram-jagan/pyminiweather/README.md

 We focus on the serial implementation of the [MiniWeather](https://github.com/mrnorman/miniWeather) app using two backends that support array-based programming: NumPy/SciPy and [cuNumeric](https://github.com/nv-legate/cunumeric).
 While NumPy only allows single threaded execution of the program, cuNumeric will allow execution on multiple GPUs/CPUs/OMPs with no code change to the serial code demonstrating significant improvement in developer productivity.
 This obviates the need for expertise in distributed computing for users interested in solving large problems in scientific computing.

 ## Learning Objectives
--  Learn the difference between the array-based implementation and element wise implementation of the solver
+-  Learn the difference between the array-based implementation and element wise implementation of a PDE solver
-   - How to transform nested for loops into array-based codes
+   - Learn how to transform nested for loops into array-based codes
-   - How to handle temporary variables found in element-wise codes
+   - Learn how to handle temporary variables found in element-wise codes
--  Learn how to develop a simple PDE solver using cuNumeric
+-  Learn how to develop a simple PDE solver using NumPy and/or cuNumeric

 ### Pre-requisites
 - The reader is expected to have a good understanding of the governing equations and the spatial and temporal discretization of the PDE.
 [Physics, PDEs, and Numerical Approximations](https://github.com/mrnorman/miniWeather?tab=readme-ov-file#physics-pdes-and-numerical-approximations) is a good starting point.
 Make sure you understand the reduced form of the discretized equations described in [Finite volume spatial discretization](https://github.com/mrnorman/miniWeather?tab=readme-ov-file#finite-volume-spatial-discretization) and the sub-steps needed for the third-order Runge-Kutta timestepping scheme described in [Runge-Kutta Time Integration](https://github.com/mrnorman/miniWeather?tab=readme-ov-file#runge-kutta-time-integration)